 960/970/980/1060/1070/1080graphics card listings 3 times a day

-If we let this program run for X amount of time, we can analyse the database and conclude:
+If we let this program run for, say, a month, we can analyse the database and conclude:

 - The ratio of sellers to scammers

 - Make an educated guess as to how many people got scammed and how much the scammers make

 I was able to collect data from and around the month of August 2017.

 SELECT COUNT(*) FROM listing; SELECT COUNT(DISTINCT seller) FROM listing; SELECT COUNT(DISTINCT seller) FROM listing WHERE removed; SELECT COUNT(*) FROM listing WHERE removed;